How to Prepare and Clean A BBQ Grill Before a Party!

 So you've finally taken the plunge and are going to host a party in which involves delicious grilled food that will take center stage.
 Maybe you didn't clean it super well before you packed it away for the winter, or you're staying at an AirBnB, vacation rental, or maybe it's just gotten a little gross from sitting out in the elements in the backyard while it waited for the upcoming main event.
+So how to you clean a BBQ grill?

 Before we just fire things up and start cooking, it's a really good idea to give your grill a good cleaning, safety check, and preparation a couple of days before the party to insure a smashing success, and great tasting food.
 Here's how to do it.